 - 1. Loosen the drive roller bearing housing on the loose side of the belt.

+- 2. Use the adjustment bolts at the front of the drive box to move the brackets connected to the drive roller.

-- 2. The misaligned belt will travel to towards the loose side of the roller.
+- 3. The misaligned belt will travel to towards the loose side of the roller.

 - Loosen the loose side, more.

-- 3. Tighten the bearing housing.
+- 4. Tighten the bearing housing.

-- 4. Run the belt to check it's alignment.
+- 5. Run the belt to check it's alignment.

 - Repeat steps if necessary.

-- 5. Replace the housing guard.
+- 6. Replace the housing guard.